Austin Mesothelioma Lawyer

 Located in East Austin, the Holly Steel Power Plant has been a source of concern for Austin residents for several years.

-In 2007, the plant was officially closed down after complaints about the health hazards of living around the plant.
+In 2007, the plant was officially closed after complaints about the health hazards of living around the plant.
 The concerns revolved around asbestos used in the plant.
 In May of 2013, crews began tearing the power plant down.

 However, the project was extended after even more asbestos was found during the demolition.